CarCareTruth Score

 Best fit is regular maintenance washes on a ceramic-coated, waxed, or sealed vehicle, especially with a foam cannon.
 Skip it if you need a strip wash before applying new wax or paint protection; a dedicated strip shampoo handles that correctly.

 The SDS carries a WARNING signal word.
 The two concentrate-level codes, H303 (lowest oral-toxicity category) and H320 (mild eye irritation), each carry mandatory deductions under the current rubric, landing the health score at 7.2.
-No PPE is indicated for bucket or foam gun washing at working dilution.
+Safety glasses or goggles are worth wearing since eye contact is possible during normal use; gloves and respiratory protection are situational, needed only for prolonged skin contact, sensitive skin, or washing in an enclosed space, per SDS Section 8.
 Some product listings show a Prop 65 flag; SDS Section 15 confirms no Prop 65 substances are present, consistent with a documented data-pattern across Chemical Guys products.
 Both primary cleaning agents carry ingredient-level aquatic toxicity ratings at concentrate, reflected in the environment score of 5/10.

 The SDS confirms a pH of approximately 7.5 at concentrate, which is near-neutral, and the formula dilutes further during use.
 The product label explicitly states it is safe for waxes, sealants, and ceramic coatings, and community owners using it on professionally coated vehicles consistently confirm no stripping at normal wash dilutions.
 The hydrophobic additive in the formula is marketed as a coating-refreshing ingredient, and no community evidence of stripping exists at recommended dilution ratios.